ProjectIgnis/CardScripts/MODERNIZING.md

 ## Add `Duel.SetPossibleOperationInfo` to effects that have optional or not guaranteed parts in the resolution

-`Duel.SetPossibleOperationInfo` was introduced to deal with cards that detect effects that 'include doing X', when only detecting the effect category is not enough.
-As such, if an effect has any optional part of its resolution that could be informed via `Duel.SetOperationInfo` if it was mandatory, then that information should be set via `Duel.SetPossibleOperationInfo`.
-Examples: "Veil of Darkness" (optional draw in the resolution), "Supay Duskwalker" (optional Special Summon from the hand or Deck)
+`Duel.SetPossibleOperationInfo` was introduced to deal with cards that detect effects which 'include doing X', when only detecting the effect category is not enough.
+As such, if an effect has any optional part of its resolution that could be informed via `Duel.SetOperationInfo` if it was mandatory, then that information should be set via `Duel.SetPossibleOperationInfo`. _e.g._: "Veil of Darkness" (optional draw in the resolution), "Supay Duskwalker" (optional Special Summon from the hand or Deck).

-## Use `Duel.GetMZoneCount` for effects that remove monsters on the field and ~~Special~~ Summon another
+## Use `Duel.GetMZoneCount` for effects that remove monsters on the field and Summon another

-If an effect summons a monster but requires (either by effect or by cost) removing another another monster from the field (e.g. Tributing/banishing/destroying it, etc) before performing the summon, using only `Duel.GetLocationCount` will not be enough to account for the possibility of that monster removed setting free a Monster Zone.
-Instea `Duel.GetMZoneCount` should be used, proviinge it the matching exclusion parameter to properly handle these interactions.
-Example: "Condemned Witch"
+If an effect summons a monster but requires (either by effect or by cost) removing another another monster from the field (_e.g._: Tributing/banishing/destroying it, etc) before performing the summon, using only `Duel.GetLocationCount` will not be enough to account for the possibility of that monster removed setting free a Monster Zone.
+Instead, `Duel.GetMZoneCount` should be used, providing it the matching exclusion parameter to properly handle these interactions. _e.g._: "Condemned Witch".

 ## Use `Duel.SelectEffect` when choosing effects to apply/activate

 Try to use this helper function instead of writing boilerplate code to choose effects (read its documentation).
 Confirm if the effect should be kept as separated effects due to ruling reasons (_e.g._: "Daigusto Emeral").

-_e.g._:
+Another example:
 ```lua
 local b1=true --Some condition 1.
 local b2=false --Some condition 2.